Written by the ParentPowered team; Edited by Maren Madalyn

 - What does your child say when asked about the purpose and plan for this upcoming field trip (or other school events)?

-Family feedback to such questions not only informs your teachers’ understanding of their students, but also provides what Martin describes as “invisible engagement” – conversation starters that subtly introduce families to strategies that they can use to support their children’s learning at home.
+Family input not only informs teachers’ understanding of their students, but it also provides what Martin describes as “invisible engagement”.
+These conversation starters subtly introduce opportunities for parents, caregivers, and guardians to contribute to student learning, and therefore student success, from home.

 Make the most of in-person time with families at school

-Each time a parent sets foot in your school building, there’s a chance to maximize their presence with more meaningful types of family engagement.
-When school leaders rethink traditional school programs for families, they can enhance the effectiveness of parent outreach and provide additional support for families.
+Each time a parent sets foot in a school building is another chance to maximize their presence with more meaningful types of family engagement.

 Create non-academic learning stations

-Try setting up stations that demonstrate how to access online parent resources.
-Or invite community health workers to share ways for families to access critical resources – families are far more likely to engage in school when their basic needs are met and supported.
-There are many non-academic topics that schools can explore for learning stations to support and engage families while on campus for an event.
+Try setting up stations that demonstrate how to access online parent resources, raise awareness about upcoming events like a virtual literacy night, or invite community health workers to share ways for families to access critical resources.
+After all, families are far more likely to engage in school when their basic needs are met and supported.
+Consider asking a family to host their own learning station, offering the expertise of parents back to other parents in the school community.

 Make it fun